7Cav/api/README.md

 You can view the automatically generated documentation via [api.7cav.us](https://api.7cav.us)

-> The 'execute' buttons won't work due to the requests being unauthenticated via the documentation server
+> If you want to 'try out' the API, ensure you use your bearer token by clicking the 'Authorize' button at the top of the page

 Wrap the requests in whichever flavour of language/HTTP client you wish: